eddy-di/learning_fastapi/README.md

 poetry --version
 ```

-2. If you see an output like this: `Poetry (version 1.X.X)` then you are good to go.
-In most of the cases, it has to be available by default.
+2. If you see an output like this: `Poetry (version 1.X.X)` then you are good to go follow the instructions in 4th part "Installing packages".
+In most of the cases, Poetry has to be available by default.
 3. If you were unable to get any output as mentioned in the previous step, then please follow the following link: https://python-poetry.org/docs/#installing-with-pipx
 4. Or use the following commands to install poetry to Windows or Linux/MacOS: